-Reagents loaded onto the cobas° 5800 System are stored at appropriate temperatures and their expiration is monitored by the system.
-The system allows reagents to be used only if all of the conditions shown in Table 7 are met.
+Reagents loaded onto the cobas[•] 5800 system or cobas[•] 6800/8800 systems are stored at appropriate temperatures and their expiration is monitored and enforced by the system.
+The system allows reagents to be used only if all of the reagent handling conditions shown in Table 7, Table 8 and Table 9 are met.
 The system automatically prevents use of expired reagents.
-Table 7 allows the user to understand the reagent handling conditions enforced by the cobas° 5800 System.
+Remaining open-kit stability and number of kit uses information for assay specific reagents is accessible through the system user interface.

-Table 7 Reagent expiry conditions enforced by the cobas® 5800 System
+Table 7Reagent expiry conditions monitored and enforced by the $cobas^{(8)}$ 5800 system